Vietnam.vn - Nền tảng quảng bá Việt Nam

 Diagnosis and treatment

 Blood calcium tests help diagnose the disease.
-A blood calcium level below 8.4 mg/dL for more than 4 days can indicate that the patient has "hungry bone syndrome".
+A blood calcium level below 8.4 mg/dL for more than 4 days can indicate that the patient has "hungry bone" syndrome.

 Patients may have to do other tests including blood magnesium, phosphorus, vitamin D, electrocardiogram, bone X-ray... to assess the impact of the disease on health.

 The disease has a high success rate of treatment, some cases lasting from several months to several years.
-If not detected and treated early, "hungry bone" syndrome can easily leave complications such as convulsions, cramps, osteoporosis, bone fractures, impaired motor function, heart rhythm disorders...
+If not detected and treated early, "hungry bone" syndrome can easily leave complications such as convulsions, cramps, osteoporosis, fractures, impaired motor function, heart rhythm disorders...

 Dinh Tien